wp-plugins/simple-nivoslider/readme.txt

 == Changelog ==

+= 3.1 =
+Fixed a problem of Java Script for admin screen.

 = 3.0 =
 Fixed problem of when the gallery and links to media files usually are mixed within a page.

+= 2.3 =
+Fixed the problem of conflict between plugins.

 = 2.2 =
 Fixed the problem of conflict between plugins.